CollegeOfScripting/JavaScript/README.md

 ## The more you type and write scripts, the better you will be!

-What will you learn here:
-How to make:
+You will learn how to make:
 + Addess Book
 + Video Editor
 + Script Editor